Catch Me If You Can: Casting

 Verbinski cast James Gandolfini as Carl Hanratty, Ed Harris as Frank Abagnale Sr. and Chloë Sevigny as Brenda Strong.
-Verbinski dropped out because of DiCaprio's commitment on Gangs of New York.
+Verbinski dropped out because of DiCaprio's commitment to Gangs of New York.
 Lasse Hallström was in negotiations to direct by May 2001, but dropped out in July 2001.
-At this stage, Harris and Sevigny left the film, but Gandolfini was still attached.
+At this stage, Harris and Sevigny left the film, but DiCaprio and Gandolfini were still attached.
 Spielberg, co-founder of DreamWorks, offered the job of director to Miloš Forman, and considered hiring Cameron Crowe.
 During this negotiation period, Spielberg began to consider directing the film himself, eventually dropping projects such as Big Fish and Memoirs of a Geisha.
 Spielberg officially committed to directing in August 2001.
 That same month, Tom Hanks was cast to replace Gandolfini, who had exited due to scheduling conflicts with The Sopranos.

 The search for Sevigny's replacement as Brenda Strong lasted months, but Amy Adams was eventually cast.
-Spielberg "loved" her tape, and producer Walter F. Parkes commented that she was "as fresh and honest as anyone we'd seen," which was an important element in the role.
-Christopher Walken was cast as Frank Abagnale Sr. following Parkes' suggestion.
+Spielberg "loved" her tape, and producer Walter F. Parkes commented that she was "as fresh and honest as anyone we'd seen", which was an important element in the role.
+Christopher Walken was cast as Frank Abagnale Sr. following Parkes's suggestion.
 Martin Sheen played Roger Strong, as he had "intimidating presence".
 Spielberg wanted a French actress to portray Paula Abagnale to stay true to the facts.
 He asked for the help of Brian De Palma, who was living in Paris, and he did tests with several actresses such as Nathalie Baye.
 Spielberg had seen Jennifer Garner on Alias and offered her a small role in the film.

 Filming

 Filming was scheduled to begin in January 2002, but was pushed to February 7 in Los Angeles, California.
-Locations included Burbank, Downey, New York City, LA/Ontario International Airport (which doubled for Miami International Airport), Quebec City and Montreal.
+Locations included Burbank, Downey, New York City, Ontario International Airport (which doubled for Miami International Airport), Quebec City and Montreal.
 The film was shot in 147 locations in only 52 days.
 DiCaprio reflected, "Scenes that we thought would take three days took an afternoon."
 Filming ran from April 25–30 on Park Avenue, just outside the Waldorf-Astoria Hotel.
 Production moved to Orange, New Jersey and returned to Brooklyn for bank and courthouse scenes.
 Shooting also took place at the TWA Flight Center at John F. Kennedy International Airport.
-Quebec City was chosen for its European character and French feel.
+Quebec City was chosen for its atmosphere.
 Place Royale, within Old Quebec, stands in for Montrichard, and the church in the background of the arrest scene is Notre-Dame-des-Victoires.

 Filming ended on May 12 in Montreal.

 Music

-The film's soundtrack was released on December 10, 2002 by DreamWorks Records.
 The original score was composed and conducted by John Williams.
+The film's soundtrack was released on December 10, 2002, by DreamWorks Records.